MetPX/sarracenia/doc/sr_postv3.7.rst

    * In v03, the format of save files is the same as message payload.
      In v02 it was a json tuple that included a topic field, the body, and the headers.

+   * In v03, the report format is a post message with a header, rather than being parsed differently.
+So this single spec applies to both.

 Optimization Possibilities